-- x1 Frequency in the same units as used in the options line.
-The first set of noise data must have a frequency less than the highest frequency of the S-parameter data set used earlier in the file. - x2 Minimum noise figure (a magnitude, without units). - x3 Source reflection coefficient to realize minimum noise figure. - x4 Phase in degrees of the reflection coefficient. - x5 Effective noise resistance.
+x4 Phase of the reflection coefficient in degrees.

+x5 Effective noise resistance.
 A simulator requires this parameter to meet physical requirements.
 If the user-supplied x5 value is less than allowed for this requirement, then a simulator may force this x5 value to the lowest physical limit.
-For version 1.0 files, this is normalized to 50 ohms if no impedance is specified on the options line.
+For version 1.0 files, this is normalized to the impedance specified on the option line, or 50 ohms if no value is given specified.
 No normalization is assumed for version 2.0 files.

 Note that the frequencies for noise parameters and network parameters need not match.
-The only requirement is that the lowest noise-parameter frequency be less than or equal to the highest network-parameter frequency.
-This allows the file processor to determine where network parameters end and noise parameters begin.
+The only requirement is that the lowest noise parameter frequency be less than or equal to the highest network parameter frequency.
+This allows the file processor to determine where the network parameters end and the noise parameters begin.